Are You Struggling to Feel Accepted, Safe and Whole?

 No one understands me.
 How will you?

-If you are ready to live more fully, I invite you to call me at (720) 429-3047 to set up a free in-person consultation.
-I am happy to answer any questions you have about QTPOC counseling and my practice.
+If you are ready to live more fully, I invite you to call me at (720) 429-3047 to set up a free online 15-minute consultation.
+I am happy to answer any questions you have about QTPOC coaching and how I can help you.